hillierlab/hillierlab.github.io/research.md

 ## Animal models

-Animal models that facilitate ideas/theories translating to therapies.
+<p>Animal models that facilitate ideas/theories translating to therapies.  </p>

-Animal models are essential for translating ideas about brain function into effective therapies.
+<p>Animal models are essential for translating ideas about brain function into effective therapies.
 While mice have been invaluable for identifying fundamental mechanisms, their sensory and cognitive systems differ markedly from those of humans.
-For example, a mouse’s limited visual acuity makes it an inadequate model for studying higher-order visual processing or for developing therapies to restore human vision.
+For example, a mouse’s limited visual acuity makes it an inadequate model for studying higher-order visual processing or for developing therapies to restore human vision.</p>

-To overcome these limitations, we employ feline and primate models whose brain organization, sensory processing, and behavioral repertoires more closely mirror those of humans.
-These models allow us to both translate emerging biotechnologies—such as gene delivery systems and neuromodulation approaches—toward human application and investigate neural functions that cannot be meaningfully modeled in rodents.
+<p>To overcome these limitations, we employ feline and primate models whose brain organization, sensory processing, and behavioral repertoires more closely mirror those of humans.
+These models allow us to both translate emerging biotechnologies—such as gene delivery systems and neuromodulation approaches—toward human application and investigate neural functions that cannot be meaningfully modeled in rodents.</p>

-By studying these complex brains, we bridge the gap between basic neuroscience and clinical translation, advancing our understanding of human brain function and paving the way for therapies that can achieve true restoration rather than compensation.
+<p>By studying these complex brains, we bridge the gap between basic neuroscience and clinical translation, advancing our understanding of human brain function and paving the way for therapies that can achieve true restoration rather than compensation.</p>

 *Explore our current animal-model research project*